caplin/FlexLayout/README.md

     const currentWindow = currentDocument.defaultView!;
 ```

-In the above code selfRef is a React ref to the toplevel element being rendered.
+In the above code selfRef is a React ref to the toplevel element in the tab being rendered.

 Note: some libraries already support popout windows by allowing you to specify the document to use,
 for example see the getDocument() callback in agGrid at https://www.ag-grid.com/javascript-grid-callbacks/